Ronia Hill

 Daughter Ora went to Moore School House for six years.
 Ora did most of the cooking.
 She also milked the cow.
 She recalls helping her mother make an apple cake.
 Ronia had the recipe in her head, never wrote it down.
 Ora helped with the plowing at home and helped the neighbors with tobacco.

-Met husband, F. Price in the neighborhood.
+Ora met her husband, F. Price, in the neighborhood.
 They married in Smithfield on May 6, 1931.
 Ora wore a short blue dress with long sleeves.
 She had on a lavender hat.

-She received a wedding ring set about 1940.
-Family at the wedding included Esker Price, Joe Crockrell and Austin Price.
-Driven to the wedding by an uncle in a Model T Car.
+She received a wedding ring set around 1940.
+Family at the wedding included Esker Price, Joe Crockrell, and Austin Price.
+They were driven to the wedding by an uncle in a Model T Car.

-Ronia sick a lot.
-Ronia had a stroke at home she had been in the Woodard Heron Hospital in Wildon.
-Coffin was bought, funeral preached at home, burial in Hill Cemetery. later moved to New Jerusalem Church Cemetery.
+Ronia was sick a lot.
+She had a stroke at home and had been in the Woodard Heron Hospital in Wilson.
+A coffin was bought, and her funeral was preached at home.
+She was buried in Hill Cemetery and later moved to New Jerusalem Church Cemetery.

-Willard enjoyed hunting fox, possum and raccoons.
-He kept dogs.
-He often hunted and fished alone.
+Willard enjoyed hunting fox, possum, and raccoons.
+He kept dogs and often hunted and fished alone.

 Pearl had black hair.